Boeing 787 Dreamliner: Airframe

-In early 2020, of 1484 orders, 905 selected GE (61.0%), 476 selected RR (32.1%) and 103 were undecided (6.90%).
+The Boeing 787 is equipped with two flight recorders—a Forward Flight Recorder (FWD FR) and an Aft Flight Recorder (AFT FR)—each of which units provides the functions traditionally provided by the Flight Data Recorder and the Cockpit Voice Recorder.

 Interior

 The 787-8 is designed to typically seat 234 passengers in a three-class setup, 240 in two-class domestic configuration, and 296 passengers in a high-density economy arrangement.
 Seat rows can be arranged in four to seven abreast in first or business—e.g., 1–2–1, 2–2–2, or 2–3–2.
-Eight or nine abreast are options in economy—e.g., 3–2–3, 2–4–2, or 3–3–3.
+Eight or nine abreast are options in economy—e.g., 2–4–2 or 3–3–3.
 Typical seat room ranges from 46 to 61 in pitch in first, 36 to 39 in in business, and 32 to 34 in in economy.

 Cabin interior width is approximately 18 ft at armrest level.
 The Dreamliner's cabin width is 15 in more than that of the Airbus A330 and A340, 5 in less than the A350, and 16 in less than the 777.
 The 787's economy seats can be up to 17.5 in wide for nine-abreast seating and up to 19 in wide for eight-abreast seating arrangements.
 Most airlines are selecting the nine-abreast (3–3–3) configuration.
 The 787's nine-abreast seating for economy provides passengers less space, particularly across the hips and shoulders, than any other jet airliner.
 Some observers recommended passengers avoid flying 787s with nine-abreast seating, although others suggested that the 787 is more comfortable than other airliners.

-The 787's cabin windows are larger than any other civil air transport in-service or in development, with dimensions of 10.7 by 18.4 in, and a higher eye level so passengers can maintain a view of the horizon.
+The 787's cabin windows have dimensions of 10.7 by 18.4 in, and a high eye level so passengers can maintain a view of the horizon.
 The composite fuselage permits larger windows without the need for structural reinforcement.
 Instead of plastic window shades, the windows use electrochromism-based smart glass (supplied by PPG Industries) allowing flight attendants and passengers to adjust five levels of sunlight and visibility to their liking, reducing cabin glare while maintaining a view to the outside world, but the most opaque setting still has some transparency.
 While the lavatory window also uses smart glass, it was given a traditional sunshade.

 The 787's cabin features light-emitting diodes (LEDs) as standard equipment, allowing the aircraft to be entirely "bulbless".
 LED lights have previously been an option on the Boeing 777 and Airbus aircraft fitted with standard fluorescent lights.
 The system has three-color LEDs plus a white LED.
 The 787 interior was designed to better accommodate persons with mobility, sensory, and cognitive disabilities.
 For example, a 56 by 57 in convertible lavatory includes a movable center wall that allows two separate lavatories to become one large wheelchair-accessible facility.